Jackyjjc/p2p-monopoly-money/docs/INTERFACES_AND_EVENTS.md

 1. **Player Input → UI Interaction**
    - User interacts with the UI to perform an action (e.g., send money)
+   - When sharing game URL, peer IDs are automatically base64 encoded

 2. **UI Component → GameContext Dispatch**
    - Component calls dispatch with appropriate action
+   - When joining a game, the encoded peer ID is automatically decoded

 3. **GameContext → Message Logic**
    - For admin: directly processes the action